stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ## Overview

-In this chapter we will create a loader for an OBJ model and implement vertex de-duplication.
+In this chapter we will create an OBJ loader to construct a JOVE representation of the chalet model used in the tutorial.

+We will then implement some improvements to reduce the memory footprint of the resultant model and loading times.

 ---